rendellc/privacy-essay/essay.md

 > Personal data is any information that relates to identified or identifiable living individual.

 When multiple pieces of pseudonymized data can be combined to identify a person, then it also counts as personal data.
 With GDPR, there is this idea that persons own their personal data, and personal data is any information about a person that has not been anonymized.
 Solove's taxonomy of privacy goes well with the notion of personal data, because the taxonomy lays out areas where personal data might be used.

+*Nissenbaum argues well for another view of privacy.
+I short, privacy is the expectation of contextual integrity.
+This view is able to explain well when and why we feel that privacy has been violated in some contexts.
+Should find a way to merge this with Solove's view. *

 For the remainder of this essay we will use this pluralistic notion of privacy and attempt to reframe questions of privacy in terms of personal data, as this might help us value privacy against other important values.